mchenggit/kabanero-event/architecture/README.md

 ### Usage Scenarios for ui

-The `UI` application example is meant as a continuous deployment sample, where code in the `master` branch is always ready to deploy.
+The `UI` application example is meant as a continuous deployment sample, where code in the `master` branch is always ready to deploy, and for this example, always deployed immediately.
 It follows a true cloud-native development process:
 -  It uses Github or Github Enterprise as the source repository.
 - It uses the Github branching strategy:
   - Developers are required to create branches for all source code changes.